sudipto3331/ESP32-MQTT-Node-MySQL-API-Dashboard/readme.md

 ### 7.1 Data Generation, Collection, and Transmission

 The ESP32 microcontroller is employed to collect data from sensors installed in the room.
-Currently no sensor is physically connected with the ESP32.
-Random functions are utilized to generate data which are considered equivalent to real sensor data.
+Currently, no sensor is physically connected to the ESP32.
+Random functions are utilized to generate data that are considered equivalent to real sensor data.
 Four parameters are considered for four individual rooms in this application: [room1:room4] temperature, humidity, gas, and oxygen.
-This data are then transmitted to an MQTT server using the MQTT protocol, ensuring reliable and lightweight communication.
+This data is then transmitted to an MQTT server using the MQTT protocol, ensuring reliable and lightweight communication.

 ```arduino
     int temperature1 = random(25, 50);